I find a serious disconnect between our modern-day and constantly-evolving notions of gender equality, and the archaic tradition of lobola.

 If it’s going to be equal all the way, then I suggest scrapping the whole bride-price business, and go into it as equals, and see how that works for ya.

-Cos the way some of y’all are talking, you ain’t gonna see the inside of a wedding chapel anytime soon, and if you do, you’re gonna be the type bitching about how your man was so sweet before marriage but turned into a monster after.
+Cos the way some of y’all are talking, you ain’t gonna see the inside of a wedding chapel anytime soon, and if you do, you’re gonna be the type whining about how your man was so sweet before marriage but turned into a monster after.
 Check yourself.

 Now wash my goddamn underpenny!